PEERS FOR PROMOTION: FACILITATED PEER MENTORING

 The Mentoring Relationship

-Mentoring is an essential component of the Peers for Promotion: FPM.
+Mentoring is an essential component of the Peers for Promotion.
 Two senior faculty mentors will facilitate the group sessions and provide participants with guidelines for peer to peer mentoring and promotion.

 The Application and Participation